clemsonciti/rcde_workshops/intro_picotte/07-batch.md

           current max_jobs value otherwise the job will not start.
 ```

 One thing to note is that 1g nodes have maximum walltime of 336 hours (two weeks), and InfiniBand (hdr and fdr) nodes have maximum walltime of 72 hours (three days).
 Since the GPUs are only installed on the InfiniBand nodes, any job that asks for a GPU will also be subject to 72-hour limit.
 The maximum number of simultaneous jobs really depends on how much CPUs and memory you are asking; for example, for 1 node, 10 CPUs and 10 Gb of RAM (what we asked for in our randmatrix job), we can run 500 jobs on 1g nodes (queue name c1_single), but only 25 jobs on InfiniBand nodes (queue name c2_single).
-This number changes day to day, depending on how busy the cluster is –on busy days, this number is lowered so more people have a chance to run their jobs on Palmetto.
+This number changes day to day, depending on how busy the cluster is –on busy days, this number is lowered so more people have a chance to run their jobs on Picotte.

 :::{admonition} Key Points
 - Batch jobs don't require interaction with the user and run on the compute nodes on the background.